zkoss/zk-angular-demo/src/main/webapp/docs/getting_started.md

 				<version>0.8.0</version>
 			</dependency>

-For more details about how to install Eclipse with ZK, please refer to this [ZK Installation Guide](http://books.zkoss.org/wiki/ZK%20Installation%20Guide/Setting%20up%20IDE)
+For more details regarding how to install Eclipse with ZK, please refer to this [ZK Installation Guide](http://books.zkoss.org/wiki/ZK%20Installation%20Guide/Setting%20up%20IDE)

 ### Declaring Domain Class